simchikoops/Smike/Project.md

 ## Snow
 ## Urban

-# Mortals

-Brightly colored, color changes.
-Larger things have more HP.
-Flash when hit, different color flash when near death.
-Sucked into the ground when killed with a horrible scream.

-### Peasants
-### Boats
-### Buildings

 # Optimization
 https://www.hackingwithswift.com/articles/184/tips-to-optimize-your-spritekit-game

 # Story

 "IN OLD JAPAN the gates of hell have opened.
 Unseen demons drag mortals to their doom.
-Only your heroes can save them."
+Only you can save them!"

-Pre-level:

-"PROTECT THE MORTALS" (or mortal)

 # Boss images
 - https://ukiyo-e.org/image/kruml/warriors47#&gid=1&pid=1